- How To Put Weight On A Diabetic Cat?

 2. Give Insulin Injections

-Giving insulin injections to your cat is the most crucial thing if you want your cat to look healthy and active again.
+Giving insulin injections to your cat is crucial if you want to put weight on a diabetic cat.
 No diet or medication can help if the cat’s insulin level in the body is disturbed.
-For a feline cat, many types of insulin doses can be used to treat the cat.

 In contrast to that, the L and U insulin are medium and longer-lasting insulins for cats.
-The interesting fact is that the cats’ average blood sugar level is the same as for humans that is 80-120 mg/dl.
+Interestingly, the cats’ average blood sugar level is the same as for humans that is 80-120 mg/dl.

-Therefore, the insulin doses given to the cat can be set accordingly.
+Therefore, the insulin doses given to the cat can be set accordingly to aid weight gain.
 You also need to consult your vet to get an idea about the insulin doses so that your cat is not left overdosed or underdosed.

 3. Start Special Diet For Diabetic Cat

-By nature, the cats are omnivores, which means that they need a lot of protein in their diet.
+By nature, the cats are omnivores, which means they need a lot of protein in their diet.
 It is also important to remember that a cat’s body is not as good at digesting carbohydrates.
-For setting up the diet of a diabetic cat, considering the protein and carbohydrates ratio is essential.
+To put a weight on a diabetic cat, considering the protein and carbohydrates ratio is essential.

 If you want your diabetic cat to gain weight, its special diet will contain more protein and fewer carbs.
 It is recommended to use the canned food as it is high in proteins and low in carbs.
-While you are giving this diet to your cat, it is also essential to keep an eye on the cat’s weight.
+While you are following this diet, it is also essential to watch the cat’s weight.

-4. Set The Time For Feeding Your Cat
+4. Set The Time For Feeding Your Diabetic Cat

-For diabetic cats, leaving out the food bowl for grazing whenever they want is not a good option.
-For diabetic cats, coordinating the meals with their insulin dosing is essential.
+Leaving out the food bowl for grazing whenever they want is not a good solution for weight gain in diabetic cats.
+Instead, coordinating the meals with their insulin dosing is essential.
 The meals timed with the insulin doses help absorb the calories when the peak insulin is active.

 This stops them from getting hypoglycemic (low blood sugar level).
 Typically, you can feed your cat twice a day, lead by a dose of insulin right after feeding them.
 Ideally, you can feed your cat with half a can of high protein or a low carb cat food in the morning and half the can at night, followed by a shot of insulin.

-However, you also need to see if the cat likes the new diet plan.
-This is done by monitoring if the cat eats the plan or not.
-Although you are feeding the cat, it is essential to see if they are eating or not.
+However, you also need to see if the cat likes the new diet plan, and it is essential to see if they are eating or not.
 It is critical because, with an empty stomach, they cannot be dosed with insulin, as it is dangerous for their health.

 5. Monitor Your Diabetic Cat’s Health

-It is essential to keep track of the cat’s health as feline insulin does have some severe complications.
+If you want your diabetic cat to gain weight, it is essential to keep track of the cat’s health.
 This can be done by checking their blood sugar level, appetite, weight, and food and water consumption.

-You also need to keep a check on the litterbox to see if the cat is urinating the same amount.
+You also need to check the litterbox to see if the cat is urinating the same amount.
 You need to see a veterinarian if there is no change in your cat’s weight regardless of taking all the measures.
-It is also essential to ensure that your cat’s metabolism is working correctly besides gaining weight.
+It is also essential to ensure that your cat’s metabolism is effective besides gaining weight.

 It is essential to know your cat’s ideal weight.
-After that, you can body score it to feel the fat at its ribs and backbone.
+Also, you can body score it by checking the fat at its ribs and backbone.
 It helps in figuring out if the cat is gaining weight.
 The perfect cat has ribs and a backbone that can be felt easily but does not stand out through the fur.

-Cats being diagnosed with feline diabetes is not as much of a headache for the parent.
-Instead, it is far easier than what most pet parents envision it to be.
-Regular doses of insulin and a particular diet plan is all you need to take care of.
+Regular doses of insulin and a particular diet plan are all you need to take care of.

-By doing this, the tabby tubby will get back into shape, and it will gain his appetite back.
-By following all six steps, you can put on weight on your diabetic cat and efficiently treat its disease.
-The best method is to give your cat rich in protein nutrition portions, followed by regular insulin doses.
+By doing this, you help your diabetic cat gain weight and get back into shape.
+By following all the steps above, you can put on weight on your diabetic cat and efficiently control their disease.
+The best method is to give your cat portions rich in protein, followed by regular insulin doses.

-While doing this, it is essential to keep an eye on the cat’s weight to track its changes.
-Also, the timing set for the cat’s meal is as important as the other things are.
-The best of all the explained steps is to follow the right diet plan and medication timely.
+When putting weight on a diabetic cat, it is essential to keep an eye on its weight changes.
+Also, the timing set for the cat’s meal is essential.
+It’s best to follow the right diet plan and medication timely.

-While you are treating a diabetic cat, the following are essential points that need to be considered.
-The neglecting point can lead to worsening the health of your cat.
+While trying to put weight on a diabetic cat, the following are essential points that need to be considered.
+Neglecting any point can lead to worsening the health of your cat.

 - If your cat is not eating the food, do not give it an insulin dose.
 If you do so, it may lower your cat’s sugar level, which may be life-threatening.